nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:warning: **Warning:**
-If your client's name contains non-alphanumeric characters, sorting by name might not function properly!
+If your client's name contains numbers, sorting by name might behave incorrectly!
 </div>

-Examples:
+Example Usage:
 * `sort name` will display your Client list view in alphabetical order based on their name
-* `sort phone` will display your Client list view book in numerical order based on their phone numbers
+* `sort phone` will display your Client list view in numerical order based on their phone numbers

 Below is an example of what you will expect to see when you call `sort email`: